isabella232/sfcc-helpcenter/content/md/cartridge-configuration/03-products-filter-configuration.md

 :::

 :::info
-Since SFCC Connector version 19.5.1, you can also filter "product value" and "locales".
+Since SFCC Connector version 19.5.3, you can also filter "product value" and "locales".

-For example, the below filter enables to import products with a completeness greater than `99%` in the `en_US` and `fr_FR` locales ine the `ecommerce` channel **and only retrieves `name`, `description` and `mytext` attributes from these products**:
+For example, the below filter enables to import products with a completeness greater than `99%` in the `en_US` and `fr_FR` locales ine the `ecommerce` channel **and ONLY retrieves `name`, `description` and `mytext` attributes from these products**:

 ```json